 Choosing your seat

-After you select your flights, made it through the additional services sections, and entered your traveler info, the next step in the Allegiant booking process is to select your seat — or not.
+After you select your flights, make it through the additional services sections, and enter your traveler info, the next step in the Allegiant booking process is to select your seat — or not.
 Unlike many carriers, Allegiant’s system allows you to either pre-select a seat and incur an additional fee or have a seat assigned to you at check-in without a fee.
 Additionally, the various seats have different values assigned to them.
 For example, a window seat at the front of the plane with extra legroom might be close to $30 while a middle seat toward that back of the plane might only be $12 or so.

 Now, you may be asking why you’d pay to book a seat all the way in the back of the plane.
 Well, if you’re traveling with a group and looking for a place to sit together, that may be your only option on a fast-filling flight.
 In fact, Allegiant advises that parties wishing to sit together should select their seats in advance as there are no guarantees this will happen if the computer assigns you a complimentary seat.